Did you know that some antique fishing rods are worth up to $2000? You may wonder, what exactly makes them that special?

 - no sign of air exposure

-Well, good news for you because you might have a valuable Mint condition fishing rod that can be worth a lot.
+Well, that’s good news for you because you might have a valuable mint-condition fishing rod worth a lot.

 Excellent (Ex)

-What makes a rod an ‘Excellent’ rod and not ‘Mint’?
+What makes a rod an ‘Excellent’ rather than ‘Mint’?

 - original packaging